bretjensen/publishmystuff/README.md

-# publishmystuff
+# devmystuff
-Test repo that just contains source code within it.
+Test repo that contains infrastructure and source code within it.